-2.14 The Targeted Youth Outreach Project will deliver neighbourhood specific projects delivered by youth support outreach workers in targeted areas to provide preventative informal education interventions that seek to address anti-social behaviour, serious violence and violence against women and girls, increasing feelings of safety and belonging for young people within their communities and relationships.
-The projects will include school-based intervention work, alongside street-based detached youth work in the community.
+2.9 The Targeted Youth Support Service has previously been allocated funding through the Serious Violence Duty and Safer Streets Fund (decision notice 47 - 2023/24) to deliver neighbourhood specific Targeted Youth Outreach Projects delivered by youth support outreach workers in targeted areas to provide preventative informal education interventions that seek to address anti-social behaviour, serious violence and violence against women and girls, increasing feelings of safety and belonging for young people within their communities and relationships.
+The projects include school-based intervention work, alongside street-based detached youth work in the community.
+The additional funding for street first aid sessions will provide additional capability within their projects.